Getting to Yes — Convincing Stakeholders to Invest in User Testing

 The truth is user testing does require investment.
-It takes time and commitment to research, to plan and run testing sessions, and to analyze and synthesize testing results.
+It takes time and commitment to research, plan and run testing sessions, and analyze and synthesize testing results.

 Still, those who understand the importance of UX know that design-centric companies have a higher ROI so including user testing in a design project comes as a no-brainer.
 On the contrary, unfamiliarity with its potential benefits means that many product owners don’t consider testing in the first place.

 The fundamental idea is that user testing is too important to overlook.
-Among others, it can surface undetected usability issues, informs the design process, and helps fulfill a product’s potential.
+It surfaces undetected usability issues, informs the design process, and helps fulfill a product’s potential, among others.

 According to the dmi:Design Value Index, companies that meet specific design criteria outperform other S&P companies significantly.

 "Design-driven companies outperform the S&P 500 by 219%."

 So how can you convince an executive, your client or product manager to invest in user testing?

 Start by acknowledging that the same motivation for building a great product drives both of you.
 Next, when bringing up user testing use a combination of the following arguments.
 While all situations are different, by pointing to the benefits of user testing, you'll be able to get buy-in and include it in a project.

 User testing provides an objective framework for settling debates